fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 Now we can use the [http4s dsl](https://http4s.org/v0.18/dsl/) to create HTTP endpoints.
 Rather than describe
-everything that can be done, we will simply implement the endpoint which should
+everything that can be done, we will simply implement the endpoint which is
-look familiar to any other HTTP DSL in Scala
+similar to any of other HTTP DSLs

 {lang="text"}
 ~~~~~~~~